 Most of the operators of XBGF are naturally bidirectional - such are, for example, renameN or factor: their arguments need only to be swapped in order to form an inverted transformation.
 Some others form pairs, such as addV and removeV, or narrow and widen: if the arguments are identical, one operator is always an inverted form of the other.
 For defining a purely bidirectional language based on XBGF, we had to address the remaining issues: for example, the XBGF operator extract (introduction of a new nonterminal with its subsequent folding) requires a production, but its counterpart inline expects just the name of the nonterminal, because its definition (which is about to be unfolded and removed from the grammar) can be observed from the grammar.
 In general, bidirectionalisation required us to disregard some of XBGF's operators that involved more automation, such as distribute (aggressive factoring), since results of distribute application can be achieved by using factor explicitly and without any loss of generality.
 We also had to assume non-triviality of operators' parameters and their uniqueness within the given scope, otherwise rename-renameN(a,b) would work incorrectly on ab because its reverse application will not be able to distinguish between b that needs to be replaced and b that needs to stay.
 In order to simplify this paper somewhat, we reserve a comprehensive investigation into bidirectionalising grammar transformation scripts for future work.
-EBGF is available through SLPS both as a schema definition shared/xsd/ $\xi$ bgf.xsd and as a processor shared/tools/ $\xi$ bgf.
+EBGF is available through SLPS as a schema definition shared/xsd/ ξ bgf.xsd.
+A processor of EBGF maps EBGF commands to XBGF ones for forward execution and for reverse one.
+Two equivalent implementations are available: in XSLT (shared/tools/ ξ bgf2xbgf) and in Rascal (transform: : Ξ BGF).

-Classic grammar transformation is used to represent language evolution, correction, adaptation, etc. Bidirectional grammar transformation is a slightly more stable way to represent a relationship between two languages (or variants of the same language).
-Imagine for instance a relationship between an abstract syntax and a concrete syntax of the same language: they are structurally similar, but even in the simplest case the former lacks all the terminals found in the latter and may have different order of arguments for some constructs.
+Classic grammar transformation is used to represent language evolution, correction, adaptation, etc [Pep99, LW01, Läm01, Läm04, LZ11].
+Bidirectional grammar transformation is a slightly more stable way to represent a relationship between two languages (or variants of the same language).
+Imagine for instance a relationship between an abstract syntax and a concrete syntax of the same software language: they are structurally similar, but even in the simplest case the former lacks all the terminals found in the latter and may have different order of arguments for some constructs.
 Another example that we will see later is a relationship between an automatically derived grammar and the one prepared for publication (such preparation may entail renaming, refactoring for improved readability and hiding uninteresting implementation details).
 It is fairly straightforward to extend the relationship if one of the involved entities is transformed, which means that we can have the grammar relationship coevolve when the grammars evolve.